minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 2016-11-06 New photos added in category; Winter
+* 2016-11-06 New photos added in category; Pictures of Miki
+* 2016-11-06 New photos added in category; Autumn
 * 2016-11-06 Updated a treat dispenser review; Kong Wobbler
 * 2016-11-06 Updated activation post; Small games
 * 2016-11-06 Updated activation post; All eggs in one basket